-When looking to hire a skip, you may of heard of a specific type of skip, a builders skip.
-But what makes this skip a builders skip, what can be put in it, what does it cost and how big is it.
-This guide will take you through everything you need to know about a builders skip.
+When looking to hire a skip, you may have heard of a specific type of skip called a builder's skip.
+But what makes this skip a builder's skip?
+What can be put in it?
+How much does it cost?
+And how big is it?
+This guide will take you through everything you need to know about a builder's skip.

-Simply put builders skips are either referring to a 6 yard skip or a 8 yard skip.
-To be more specific a 6 yard is typically referred to as a "small builders skip" and a 8 yard is referred as a "large builders skip".
-They are called builder's skips as they are commonly found on construction sites and used for construction waste.
-The 6 and 8 yard are two of the most popular skip for domestic and commercial use.
+Simply put, builder's skips refer to either a 6-yard skip or an 8-yard skip.
+More specifically, a 6-yard skip is typically referred to as a "small builder's skip," and an 8-yard skip is referred to as a "large builder's skip."
+They are called builder's skips because they are commonly found on construction sites and used for construction waste.
+The 6-yard and 8-yard skips are two of the most popular skips for domestic and commercial use.

-A builder's skip comes under the same rules as any skip in regards to what waste materials can be placed in them.
+A builder's skip follows the same rules as any skip regarding what waste materials can be placed in them.
+Examples include:

 Household waste